JakobVestergaard/PRU_Case_BBB/README.md

 1. Start PRUs if not started
-2. In the correct folder use: "make install-pru0/1" Notice that the binary must have the same name as the project folder.
+2. In the correct folder use: "make install-pru0/1"
+Note: the binary must have the same name as the project folder.
 And it must be placed in /<projectname>/gen/projectname.out